irkode/bulma4hugo/README.md

   git commit -m "bumped Bulma 4 Hugo to release 0.7.5"
   ```

+### Source archive

+Each release also has it's files added as `.zip` and `.tar.gz`archives attached.

+- Download an archive from it's Release: eg: https://github.com/irkode/bulma4hugo/archive/refs/tags/v1.0.2.zip
+- Extract the archive to your themes folder
+- rename the created `bulma4hugo-1.02`folder to `bulma`

+If you want to keep the version suffix, make sure to include it in your `theme` site parameter.

 Add the theme to your site configuration

 - _Hugo_.yaml